sca-research/uELMO/README.md

 - No quality evaluation: CPA/TVLA/raw trace "looks alike" type of argument (same as all other leakage simulators)

 Some limitations above are easier to solve, e.g.
-- Verify the same technology on another M0 core from NXP (Si Gao, 2018.09, newly built model can be found in [coeffs_LPC.txt](https://github.com/sca-research/ELMO/coeffs_LPC.txt)
+- Verify the same technology on another M0 core from NXP (Si Gao, 2018.09, newly built model can be found in [coeffs_LPC.txt](https://github.com/sca-research/ELMO/blob/master/coeffs_LPC.txt)
 - Select the number of traces from command line arguments(Si Gao, 2018.11)
-- Memory extensions individually developed from Si Gao (2020.02 at https://github.com/sca-research/ELMO/tree/7ed16280fab83631dcb11ed0fec97e054b1fcb24) and the ROSITA team's [ELMO*](https://github.com/0xADE1A1DE/Rosita)
+- Memory extensions individually developed by Si Gao (2020.02 at https://github.com/sca-research/ELMO/tree/7ed16280fab83631dcb11ed0fec97e054b1fcb24) and the ROSITA team's [ELMO*](https://github.com/0xADE1A1DE/Rosita)

 However, the chance of solving the other issues while staying in the ELMO framework seems gloomy.
 For instance, the dominating leakage of ELMO is from the two [operand data-buses](https://www.usenix.org/conference/usenixsecurity17/technical-sessions/presentation/mccann) within the ALU.
 Unfortunately, both two operands lie in the **micro-architecture**, which is not entirely infer-able from the Thumb instruction.
 In other words, although not mentioned explicitly, all ELMO extensions are restricted by the original micro-architecture guess (i.e. from Dr. David McCann).